MarcusGastaldello/FRICOSIPY/docs/installation.md

 cd C:\Users\<username>\Downloads\FRICOSIPY
 ```

+!!!

-*Note: it is reccomended to move the model to a more suitable directory.*
+    It is reccomended to move the model to a more suitable directory.

 **3.**    Create the conda environment.
 If you do not have *Miniconda* already installed, you must install it first (https://www.anaconda.com/download).